Is Digital Accessibility a Legal Requirement?

 - Closed Captions - WCAG requires closed captions for prerecorded multimedia, which can make content understandable for people with hearing disabilities.
 Closed captions must be accurate and synchronized with the audio.

 This isn’t a comprehensive list.
-In total, WCAG 2.1 contains 78 success criteria, and WCAG 2.2 is expected to add nine new criteria.
+In total, WCAG 2.2 contains 86 success criteria.

 So, how can you test your content against all WCAG criteria?
 You’ll need to use a combination of manual and automated audits, and you’ll need an effective remediation strategy.
 That’s where AudioEye can help.